adamfischer912/Project-13/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because
-Ansible allows for quick and easy deployment of applications through yml playbook files.
-It reduces the amount of bugs and errors that can occur.
-Ansible makes it possible to have your whole infrastructure as a single script.
+No configuration was performed manually, which is advantageous because â€¢	Ansible allows for quick and easy deployment of applications through yml playbook files. â€¢	It reduces the amount of bugs and errors that can occur. â€¢	Ansible makes it possible to have your whole infrastructure as a single script.

  The playbook implements the following tasks:
 - name: Configure Elk VM with Docker